 Ten Commandments Are To Protect Us!

-As children, no one liked to be told what to do, but knows what is in store for us just like our parents knew what was in store for our lives.
-When we trust God, we can be more willing to obey His commands since they are for our own good and protection to guide us in the right path.
+As children, no one liked to be told what to do but knows what is in store for us just like our parents knew what was in store for our lives.
+When we trust God, we can be more willing to obey His commands since they are for our own good and protection to guide us on the right path.

 Please take a few moments to read the 10 commandments and be honest about it to yourself, realizing that the Ten Commandments are not our enemies, but rather they are good for us!
 They are a simple set of rules to follow so that we do not go astray, but rather that we love God with our whole heart mind and soul and love our neighbor as ourselves.
 Just think how the world would do without the ten commandments?
 They are to guide us and give us freedom rather than to restrict us and burden us. ~ Bill Greguska